 bhuñjāna evātma-kṛtaṁ vipākam

 (Srimad Bhagavatam: 10.14.8)

-“One who perfectly sees Your mercy, endures the reactions to one’s past actions, and lives in submission to You with one’s mind, body, and words is an heir to liberation—Your eternal service.”
+“One who sees Your mercy perfectly, endures the reactions to one’s past actions, and lives in submission to You with one’s mind, body, and world is an heir to liberation (Your eternal service).”

 Sri Sarartha-dasini-tika on Srimad Bhagavatam 10.14.8

 “By leaving all other endeavours and practising devotion, one will attain You.”
 Now that this conception has been understood, in anticipation of the question, “How should devotion be practised?”
 Brahma speaks this verse.
 As “worldly ends cannot be the result of spiritual practice” (dharmasya hy apavargyasya nartho ‘rthayopakalpate (SB: 1.2.9)), so, while experiencing “the result of one’s past actions” (atma-krtam vipakam)—both the happiness caused by practising devotion and the suffering caused by committing offences [in devotion]—one sees them as duly and wholly the Lord’s mercy; one knows that the happiness and the suffering one experiences from time to time are both the results of the Lord’s mercy.
 As a father sometimes mercifully nourishes his son with milk and at other times with neem juice, sometimes embraces and kisses him, and at other times slaps him, so, “Like a father for his son, my Lord, You certainly know what is good and bad for me; I don’t know anything.
 Moreover, time and karma have no jurisdiction over me because I am Your devotee.
 It is You who mercifully cause me to experience happiness and sadness, and You who engage me in Your service.”

 [Prthu Maharaj: “As a father acts for the benefit of his son, so it is befitting for You to take action for me.”]